Maya Bay, Beaches & Day Trips from Phuket

 The connection means you can expect a steady flow of hotel guests, especially in the mornings, but the place remains busy throughout the day, particularly at sunset.
 The menu features grilled fish, lobsters, and other classic Thai dishes, making it a convenient choice for both hotel guests and visitors looking for casual seaside dining.

-Garlic 1992 has been around for decades and remains one of the most popular spots on the island.
+Garlic 1992 has been around since 1992, which is before some of today’s backpackers were born.
+It has become something of a viral sensation on social media, and there is almost always a queue outside.
 The menu focuses on authentic Thai dishes like khao soi, massaman curry, and green papaya salad.
-Portions are generous, and prices are low, which is why there’s often a queue at dinner time.
+The food is fresh, portions are generous, and the staff are famously friendly.
 The setting is basic, just plastic chairs and simple tables, but people come for the food, not the decor.
-Arrive before 6 pm if you want to avoid waiting.
+Arrive early if you want to avoid waiting.
 Cash only.

-Papaya serves a mix of Thai and Indian dishes with big portions that will fill you up after a day of swimming and snorkelling.
+Papaya serves a mix of Thai and Indian dishes with big portions.
 The pad thai is reliable, the curries have a decent kick, and the fruit shakes are a good way to cool down.
-The restaurant is in Tonsai Village, easy to find on the main walking street.
-Service is quick, and the prices are fair.
-A solid choice when you’re hungry and don’t want to walk around looking for somewhere to eat.
+The restaurant is in Tonsai Village, easy to find near the Reggae Bar.
+Service is quick, and it’s a good option when you’re hungry and don’t want to walk around looking for somewhere to eat.

 Pirates House is near the pier and offers two separate menus: Thai and Indian.
 You could visit twice and have completely different meals.
 The green curry and massaman are both good, and the Indian dishes like butter chicken are better than you’d expect on a small island.
-The staff are friendly, and the atmosphere is relaxed.
-It’s a good spot for families or groups who can’t agree on what to eat.
-Open for lunch and dinner.
+They also have live music in the evenings, which adds a nice atmosphere.
+The staff are friendly, and it’s a good spot for families or groups who can’t agree on what to eat.

 The Mango Garden is a small cafe that specialises in mango everything.
 The mango sticky rice is the main draw, served fresh and not too sweet.
-They also do smoothies, fresh juices, and all-day breakfast if you’re up late.
-The place is popular with the Instagram crowd because the food looks as good as it tastes.
+They also do smoothies, fresh juices, and all-day breakfast.
 It’s not a dinner spot, more of an afternoon treat or a breakfast stop.
-Prices are reasonable for what you get.

 Oasis Bar & Restaurant is away from the main tourist area, in Loh Bagao village, behind the Phi Phi Island Village Resort.
 The setting is rustic, built from bamboo and driftwood, and the atmosphere is more relaxed than anything in Tonsai.
 Seafood is the speciality here, especially the prawn tempura.
-They also do Thai and international dishes.
 It’s a good option if you’re staying on the quieter side of the island or want to escape the crowds for a meal.

 Shopping on Phi Phi Island